How to Become a School or Career Counselor

-All school counselors must be credentialed, which most often requires a master’s degree.
+Most school counselors must be credentialed, which most often requires a master’s degree.
 Many employers prefer that career counselors have a master’s degree.
-Those who work in private practice generally must be licensed.
+Career counselors who work in private practice may also need a license.

 Most states require school counselors to have a master’s degree in school counseling or a related field.
 Programs in school counseling teach students about fostering academic development; conducting group and individual counseling; and working with parents, teachers, and other school staff.
 These programs often require students to gain experience through an internship or practicum.

 Most employers prefer that career counselors have a master’s degree in counseling with a focus on career development.
 Career counseling programs prepare students to teach career development techniques and assess clients’ skills and interests.
 Many programs require students to have a period of supervised experience, such as an internship.